 - 1 tsp active dry yeast

-- 2 tsp diastatic malt (optional)
+- 2 tsp diastatic malt (optional, for beautiful color)

 STEP 1 - Mix Dry Ingredients